 Students or staff who are home on quarantine and develop symptoms should get tested.
 If a student or staff tests positive, their household members will likely be considered close contacts and will need to be quarantined.
 The individual testing positive will require isolation for 10 days.

-Q: If someone has to quarantine and has a family member in isolation is it 10 days + 14 for the quarantine.
-Or would it be 4 more days?
+Q: If someone has to quarantine and has a family member in isolation, would they be released on the same day?

-The quarantine period is 14 days from the last date of contact with an individual who is positive for COVID-19.
+The quarantine period is 10 days from the last date of contact with an individual who is positive for COVID-19.
+Therefore the release dates are usually different.

-Q: If a person travels to a state with a mandatory quarantine upon return to NY, but their child who lives with them did not travel, does the child also have to quarantine, or can they attend school?
+Q: If a person travels internationally, but their child who lives with them did not travel, does the child also have to quarantine, or can they attend school?

 The child may attend school as long as the traveler in the household remains asymptomatic and does not test positive for COVID-19.